-This contribution proposed changereference for pre-assignment of number from UN statistics division to ISO/IEC 3166-1.
+This contribution proposed a change to the reference for pre-assignment of number from UN statistics division to ISO/IEC 3166-1.
 Also, it proposed to pre-assign identifiers only for ITU Member States.

 The meeting agreed to propose it for Consent at this SG 16 meeting.
-Final text for Consent is contained in TD 490R1 (PLEN/16).
+The final text for Consent is contained in TD 490R1 (PLEN/16).

 TD 753 (WP2/16) - ITU-T H.642.3 (ex H.IRP) | ISO/IEC 29177 "Information technology - Automatic identification and data capture technique - Identifier resolution protocol for multimedia information access triggered by tag-based identification" (New): Input draft (for Consent) [Editor H.IRP]

-The meeting reviewed this TD which exactly same with the outputof February meeting.
+The meeting reviewed this TD which is exactly the same as the output text of February 2012 meeting.

 The meeting agreed to propose it for Consent with minor editorial changes at this SG 16 meeting.
-FFinal text for Consent is contained in TD 491 (PLEN/16).
+The final text for Consent is contained in TD 491 (PLEN/16).
 A.5 justification information can be found in TD 486 (PLEN/16).

-It was commented that CEN TC 225 is planning to development a specification for OID resolution and Q25/16 agreed to send LS to CEN TC 225 to introduce our works on OID and ID resolution area.
+It was commented that CEN TC 225 is planning to develop a specification for OID resolution and Q25/16 agreed to send a LS to CEN TC 225 to introduce our works on OID and ID resolution area.

 Others